Tips for Driving in Australia

-If you love road tripping, you will love driving the Australian Outback.
-I am sure this will be the most exciting part of your entire Australian Adventure.
+If you love road-tripping, you will love driving the Australian Outback.
+This will be the most exciting part of your entire Australian Adventure.
 Here below, I have compiled a list of simple road safety tips for you to use when preparing to drive the Australian Outback:

 - Seek the advice of the local police, tourism office and local national park rangers.